 An S corporation that wishes to file a group return on behalf of its qualified electing shareholders must request permission to do so by submitting an application on Form TR-99, Application for Permission to File a Group Return.
-Form TR-99 must be submitted to: NYS Tax Department, Taxpayer Contact Center, W A Harriman Campus, Albany NY 12227.
+Form TR-99 must be submitted to: NYS Tax Department, Individual Account Resolution, W A Harriman Campus, Albany NY 12227-0822.
+See Publication 55, Designated Private Delivery Services, if not using U.S. Mail.
 You must submit Form TR-99 no later than 30 days following the close of the initial tax year for which you are requesting to file a group return.
 See Need help? for information on how to get forms.